Sooshiance/Rose-Shop/README.md

 - first fill up some settings like SECRET_KEY in settings.py
 - create migrations folder (I removed them)
 - initiate a docker container to run redis (or directly run redis on port 6379)
-- I set time zone to Iran local time zone, you change it as you please
+- I set time zone to Iran local time zone, you can change it as you please

 If you found any bugs or have any advice, send me a comment.